 Once you have these metrics, if you have chosen to assess multiple capabilities you can aggregate scores to provide an overall evaluation outcome – as well as highlight areas of low (or zero) scoring, which will contribute to your outcome analysis.

-For the imaginary example used in this playbook, the 5 assessed capabilities were broken down further into their stacked assessment components to highlight the strengths and weaknesses across the set – and to further highlight which areas had the most improvement needed (and associated effort).
+For the imaginary example used in this guide, the 5 assessed capabilities were broken down further into their stacked assessment components to highlight the strengths and weaknesses across the set – and to further highlight which areas had the most improvement needed (and associated effort).

 You can see that Knowledge and Process are comparatively strong areas for most of this set of capabilities – with Adoption spreading as well.
 There are still improvements to be focused on for Metrics, and that Automation has begun in some capabilities.
 It is clear that a number of other capabilities are yet to begin leveraging tooling to improve workflow efficiency and effectiveness.
 Previous efforts to drive an improvement in Data Analysis & Showback have resulted in a strong overall score for that capability, which provides a good grounding for other capabilities that depend heavily upon it – for example “Managing Anomalies” – to be further developed.